Urinary Tract Infection (UTI)

 If I’m Pregnant, Then Is It Safe For Me To Take Antibiotics For My UTI?

 Urinary tract infections are fairly common in pregnant women.
-Urinary tract infections should be treated during pregnancy to prevent complications for both mother and baby.
+It should be treated during pregnancy to prevent complications for both mother and baby.
 There are several antibiotics available that are considered safe during pregnancy.

 Can UTIs Occur In Young Children?

-Younger children may not be able to tell you about the UTI symptoms they are having.
-Although fever is the most common sign of a UTI in infants and young children, most children with a fever do not have a UTI.
-If you are concerned that your child may have a UTI, talk to a health professional.
+Younger children may not be able to inform you about their UTI symptoms.
+Although fever is the most prevalent symptom of a UTI in babies and young children, the majority of children who have a fever do not have a UTI.
+Speak with a health professional if you suspect your kid has a UTI.

 Are UTIs And Sexually Transmitted Disease (STD) The Same Thing?

-No. Although UTIs commonly develop within 24 hours of sexual intercourse, they are not sexually transmitted.
-The bacteria that cause UTIs are not “trapped” during intercourse.
-Instead, the friction associated with sexual activity helps these bacteria move out of the vagina and up the urethra.
-This is the reason why urinary infections are often associated with sexual intercourse.
+No. Although UTIs often develop within 24 hours of sexual contact, they are not transferred sexually.
+UTI-causing germs are not “trapped” during intercourse.
+Instead, the friction caused by sexual activity aids in the movement of these germs out of the vagina and up the urethra.
+This is why urinary infections are frequently related with sexual activity.

 Can A UTI Cause Bladder Cancer?